pavelstutzbart/english-for-designers/08-Thesis-Presentation/index.md

 ![image](images/Slide16_9-18.png)
 ![image](images/Slide16_9-23.png)

-Business materials
+Business materials.

 What would a company be without business cards, I also designed a mobile ad, aka a car that the brewery uses to tie up businesses.
 And last but not least, a tax document where more logo work can be seen.

 ![image](images/Slide16_9-19.png)

 The elements that make it all up

 Font azo sans

 ![image](images/Slide16_9-20.png)

 Colouring

 When choosing the color scheme, I based it on the psychology of colors to correspond as much as possible with the company, which operates in three segments

 ![image](images/Slide16_9-21.png)